md-Gafrujama/Todo-app/README.md

 Feel free to customize and expand upon this README as needed for your website.

-Website
 The TodoList Application is deployed on Vercel.
 You can access it here.

-bash
-Copy code

-This README now includes a section called "Website" where users can find the link to
+This README now includes a section called "Website" where users can find the link to your deployed TodoList Application.